Purvarth/Covid-Data-Analysis/README.md

 The COVID-19 Data Analysis and Visualization project aims to explore, clean, analyze, and visualize the COVID-19 dataset sourced from Ourworldindata.
 This project utilizes MS SQL for data cleaning and preparation, followed by Tableau for creating insightful and interactive visualizations.
 By transforming raw COVID-19 data into meaningful insights and engaging visual representations, the project contributes to a better understanding of the pandemic's impact.

+Additionally I have included the code to an IBM project on Covid Data analysis which was one of the main inspiration behind the Project.
+The data set and analysis used in this porject are different than the one used for the above mentioned project.